 In the midst of the historic center of Haro is Hotel Los Agustinos.
 Dating from 1373, this four-star hotel has at different times housed a convent, a school, and even a prison.

-Tonight we enjoy a fine welcome dinner and our first taste of the famed Rioja wines at our favorite local restaurant.
+This evening, we enjoy a fine welcome dinner and our first taste of the famed Rioja wines in our monastery hotel.

 Parador de Santo Domingo de la Calzada, Santo Domingo de la Calzada